 To release, first relax your ribcage, then take an inhale.

-Release and then repeat when you are ready.
+Rest for a moment (particularly when just learning) and repeat when you are ready.

 To make your belly extra hollow while doing both uddiyana bandha and nauli kriya, suck up on your diaphragm.
-Lift and expand your ribcage and suck up on your diaphragm at the same time.
+Do this as you lift and expand your ribcage.
 When it comes time to release, relax both your ribcage and your diaphragm and then take an inhale.